Ambasse bey

+Ambass'Bay - traditional ballet.
+Presented as an off-event of the SUD Salon Urbain de Douala 2013.

 Ambasse bey or ambas-i-bay is a style of folk music and dance from Cameroon.
 The music is based on commonly available instruments, especially guitar, with percussion provided by sticks and bottles.
 The music is faster-paced than assiko.

 John Hall described its rhythm as the one of a moving broom.
 Where dancers swing their shoulders like the wings of birds, the dance is composed of sequences of fluid steps and jerky body movements performed in accordance with the music, which is generally the makossa.
 In order to perform this dance, the dancers must wear traditional sawa outfits.

 Ambasse bey originated among the Yabassi ethnic group and grew popular in Douala after World War II.
 Through the 1950s and 1960s, the style evolved in the Cameroonian Littoral.
 In the mid-1960s, Eboa Lotin performed a style of ambasse bey on harmonica and guitar that was the earliest form of makossa, a style that quickly came to overshadow its predecessor and become Cameroon's most popular form of indigenous music.
 Ambasse bey was revived to an extent by Cameroonian singer Sallé John.

 "Given the cultural diversity that Sallè John's country boasts, every Cameroonian citizen must be proud and jealous of the enormous cultural and artistic potential that our dear and beautiful country abounds in.
 In terms of performing arts, pride is even more enticing with heritage dances in unique styles.
 This is the case, for example, of the Ambass Bey, this heritage rhythm that leaves no one indifferent and without any emotion."

 These are the words of the author Olivier Charly.

 The Ambass Bey is the most stylish traditional dance after the Makonè among the Bassa people.
 Of Sawa origin, the Ambass Bey is one of the most widespread dance expressions in the Littoral region.
 It was inspired and modeled on German dances during the colonial period.
 But this style spread very quickly among the Doualas, the Pongos, and the Bankons since the 1920s and 1930s.
 The Ambass Bey is therefore used to enliven festive or funeral ceremonies.